janelia-flyem/dvid/README.md

 * low-latency sparse volumes corresponding to each unique label in a volume
 * label graphs
 * regions of interest represented via a coarse subdivision of space using block indices
-* 2d and 3d image and label data using Google BrainMaps API
+* 2d and 3d image and label data using Google BrainMaps API or other cloud-based services

 Each of the above is handled by built-in data types via a [Level 2 REST HTTP API](http://martinfowler.com/articles/richardsonMaturityModel.html)